-There will be one quiz each week except for January 13, March 9 and April 27.
+There will be one quiz each lab week except the first meeting and exam weeks.
 This is a total of 12 quizzes but your quiz grade will be based on your best 10 scores.
 In other words, you get to drop your lowest 2 quiz scores.
-Quizzes will be based on material from the previous lab and the material for the lab of that day.
+Quizzes will be based on materials from the previous lab and the materials for the lab of that day.
 Quizzes will be given at the beginning of the class and no make-up quiz will be given if you are more than 5 minutes late for class.